jkeohan/bonus_lectures/AWS/API Gateway/intro-to-the-aws-api-gateway.md

 <img src="https://i.imgur.com/NaVCAue.png" />

-If we open that in a new browser we should recieive the following JSON.
+If we open that in a new browser we should receive the following JSON.

 <img src="https://i.imgur.com/NkEXOPR.png" />

 And there you have it.
 Your very first AWS API created using the API Gateway service.
-No node/express servers needed and a clean GUI that provides us access to a visual representation of the the request/response cycle and all the configuration options available in each.
+AWS provides us an easy way to setup an API along with a visual representation of the the request/response cycle.

 #### References